TNA’s advocacy program provides a voice for the small to medium and independent performing arts sectors through:

 In Victoria, TNA works with colleagues on the Arts Industry Council Victoria (AICV) to ensure that the arts is highly valued and is well supported by government.
 We work to increase support for the small to medium and independent sectors in particular, which contribute to Victoria’s vitality, yet are vulnerable to financial insecurity.

-TNA is actively involved with national arts advocacy, working with our colleagues in other service organisations to achieve better support for the performing arts in Australia.
-These include Artfront (Feral Arts), the Australian Major Performing Arts Group (AMPAG), Performing Arts Connections Australia (PAC Australia), the Performing Arts Touring Alliance (PATA), Ausdance National, BlakDance and Blakfella Performing Arts Alliance.
+TNA is actively involved with national arts advocacy, working with our colleagues in other service organisations to achieve better support for the performing arts across Australia.
+These include Artfront (Feral Arts), the Australian Major Performing Arts Group (AMPAG), Performing Arts Connections Australia (PAC Australia), Blakfella Performing Arts Alliance (BPAA), the Performing Arts Touring Alliance (PATA), Ausdance National, and BlakDance.

 On November 17th, 2017, Theatre Network Australia and Tasmania Performs brought together a group of performing artists and companies, venues and festivals in Hobart to explore the critical factors affecting the performing arts sector in Tasmania.